 If I am accepted into the Two-Year Program and begin classes in September, can I switch to the Three-Year Program after a semester or more?

 Yes.
 You can modify your program of study by reducing your course load for future semesters.
-All fall course registrations must be finalized by the Drop/Add deadline (see the BCSSW Academic Calendar for this year's deadline).
+All fall course registrations must be finalized by the Drop/Add deadline.

 Where can I find information about off-campus housing?